Maria Menounos' weight loss and bikini body secrets are a vegetarian diet and mixed-martial arts workouts, Celebrity Health & Fitness reported.

 The Mediterranean diet emphasizes healthy fats such as olive oil and avocados, lean proteins, fruits, vegetables, beans, nuts, and seeds.
 The diet is based on the traditional eating plans of Italian, Greek, Spanish, and other Mediterranean cultures.

 Maria's daily diet features Greek yogurt with blueberries for breakfast; a Mediterranean salad with olives, chicken and feta cheese for lunch; and vegetarian chicken teriyaki with peas and cauliflower for dinner.
+In 2014, Maria switched to a vegetarian diet and feels better than ever.

 For exercise, Menounos tries to walk 10,000 steps (about five miles) every day.
 The 5-foot-8 brunette beauty also runs, takes spinning classes, plays basketball, and does Pilates and Krav Maga workouts.